-(6) Average federal tax (includes individual and corporate income tax, payroll taxes for Social Security and Medicare, the estate tax, and excise taxes) as a percentage of average expanded cash income. http://www.taxpolicycenter.org/taxtopics/Baseline-Definitions.cfm
+(5) Average federal tax (includes individual and corporate income tax, payroll taxes for Social Security and Medicare, the estate tax, and excise taxes) as a percentage of average expanded cash income.

-(2) Includes both filling and non-filling units but excludes those that are dependents of other tax units.
+(2) Includes both filing and non-filing units but excludes those that are dependents of other tax units.
 Tax units with negative adjusted gross income are excluded from their respective income class but are included in the totals.
 For a description of expanded cash income, see